soupcollective/edit/rhythm.md

 ### Rhythm & Repetition

-Focussing on the trailer as a way to introduce rhythm in editing and the use of discontinuity to condense narratives into short form.
+Focussing on the trailer as a way to introduce rhythm in editing and the use of discontinuity & time compression to condense narratives into short form.

-————
+———

 ### Walter Murch The rule of 6